raguay/EmailIt/README.md

 You can look at the maskfile.md file to see what the build command does if you don't want to use mask itself.

+I develop on a MacBook Pro M1 system.
+Therefore, all features do work on a similar system.
+I'm trying to test and use it on Linux and Windows, but I don't currently have a Windows system to work with.

 ## Documentation

 EmailIt came about when my favorite email sending program went vaporware on me (The Let.ter application for macOS).
 I still needed a way to send markdown based emails to people quickly.
 I then merged in the functionality of [ScriptPad](https://github.com/raguay/SvelteScriptPad) program I created to have multiple notes, text altering scripts, and templates.
 I often need to reference or copy something from a note to an email.
 I also have many email templates that I use in the Template interface.